DrewNaylor/guinget/docs/readmes/readme-v0.1.3-alpha.txt

 KNOWN ISSUES
 ~~~~~~~~~~~~~~~~

-- Selecting all packages with Ctrl+A while searching will select every package, even the ones that aren't visible. (issue #13 https://github.com/DrewNaylor/guinget/issues/13 )
+- Selecting all packages with Ctrl+A while searching will select every package, even the ones that aren't visible. (issue #13 https://github.com/DrewNaylor/guinget/issues/13)
+- Applying changes with too many packages at once makes guinget lock up. (issue #57 https://github.com/DrewNaylor/guinget/issues/57)
+- When displaying only the latest version of a package, some of them aren't really the latest version as shown in winget. (issue #63 https://github.com/DrewNaylor/guinget/issues/63)

 See all known issues: https://github.com/DrewNaylor/guinget/labels/known%20issue